rshetty2/lunajoy/README.md

 ## TODO
+- Currently, the chart display is not specific to a patient.
+Appropriate filtering need to be provided to limit to specific patient.
-- Wesocket connection is established.
+- Websocket connection is established.
 However, the broadcasted json with updated health records need to be rendered on bar chart.
-Authenticaion using google authenticator need to be implemented.
+- Authenticaion using google authenticator need to be implemented.
-Beautify UI.
+- Beautify UI (Including Bar chart).
-Validation of form entries.
+- Validation of form entries need to be implemented.
 For all above, would need more time.